Bulgarian Lovers

 Bulgarian Lovers (Los novios búlgaros) is a 2003 Spanish romantic comedy-drama film directed by Eloy de la Iglesia.
+It is based on the novel of the same name by Eduardo Mendicutti.

+Plot

-The plot centers around Daniel, a gay aristocratic lawyer in Madrid.
+The plot centers around Daniel, a well-off gay lawyer in Madrid.
 He is part of a group of gay Spanish men who cruise for sex, which is treated as a form of domination.
 Daniel forms a relationship with an attractive Bulgarian expatriate, Kyril, for whom he makes extraordinary efforts, such as forging papers and smuggling uranium.
-Daniel and his wealth are contrasted with Kyril and his good looks, as the film explores the connections between wealth, power, and sex.
+Daniel and his wealth are contrasted with Kyril and his good looks.